humbertoragazzini/the-world-bracelet-championship-ms2/README.md

 Welcome to the most ferocious championship around the world, the bracelet world chapionship is a game where your memory will be put through the limits, you will need to make bracelet folowing diferent patterns, every single mistake or acert will affect in your final score, try now and remember every single jewel count good luck.

-In order to access the website and visit it, you can do it by the following GitHub link: [My Resume Project](https://humbertoragazzini.github.io/ms-1-front-end/)
+In order to access the website and visit it, you can do it by the following GitHub link: [TBWC](https://humbertoragazzini.github.io/the-world-bracelet-championship-ms2/)

 # **UX**